Alysia42/2026-Autumn-Handbook/src/1_day_1_javascript/lab_03.md

 > 💡 Use `dist(mouseX, mouseY, x, y)` to check if the mouse is on the ball.

-> 💡 The `dragging` boolean tracks whether the ball is being dragged — check it before applying gravity.
+> 💡 The `dragging` boolean tracks whether the ball is being dragged, so check it before applying gravity.

 > 💡 When the ball hits the floor, make sure you also reset `y` to the edge of the canvas, otherwise the ball can get stuck below it.